Simple Holiday Traditions – Some of Our Favorites (Saturday Spotlight)

 Of course, we have some family holiday traditions that I’m not too thrilled about… For instance, every single year on the weekend after Thanksgiving, I ask my husband to put up the outdoor lights.
 And every single year, he insists that we “never put them out that early”…so he waits.
 Then suddenly, the weather turns bitterly cold.
 It becomes a holiday tradition that he ends up dragging all the lights out there on a cold blustery day.
 When will he learn?…

 Even though this Christmas traditions book was written for kids, I think any age would enjoy it!

 In keeping with that theme, here is another book which explains the stories behind the Christmas traditions…

-Start an advent tradition…and who wouldn’t love an advent calendar with pockets for little gifts!
+Start an advent tradition…and who wouldn’t love this adorable house advent calendar?!!

 If you haven’t started collecting Christmas china yet, these Christmas dishes are a classic choice!